golemfactory/yapapi/docs/mid_sphinx/api.rst

 Mid-level API consists of reusable components that can serve as a building blocks for various different applications.

-Important temporary note: this will be easier to undarstand after reading the `run.py` example.
+Important temporary note: this will be easier to understand after reading the `run.py` example.

 Chain
 -----